 When we interact with many others we come in contact with the matrices of thought and shared thinking with others.
 This could be referred to being “psychic”, but it is not.
 It is not psychic because we have been sharing this chaos for so long it is difficult to tease out individual thoughts for two or more reasons: 1.
 There are too many thoughts to differentiate one from another.
 An automatic screener has developed in us and manifests unconsciously; 2.
 Receiving one thought of many thoughts triggers an association based on our ego’s constellation of previous thoughts and received thoughts are then mistaken for original thoughts.
 When we live in a sea of thoughts that are invisible absorbing the matrix of thinking that has existed since the technologies of language were first put to use then we create an illusion that we are original thinkers and continue to make assumptions that are built on the platform of language and ego.

 The chief purpose of spiritual practices and disciplines are to assist individuals in developing essence and unifying the fragmented and wounded voices within (that make up ego) while bringing essence to a level of mastery.
 It is only then during the process of unification towards mastery that the field of thoughts and so-called original thoughts can be seen as recycled materials.
 Once the student begins to see this then the beginnings of accountability can take hold around thoughtforms.

-When we begin to see evidence the ego as illusion and feel an insatiable thirst for wholeness of our Being then essence work can start and grow towards mastery.
-It is only then can incomplete thoughtforms be stopped through a process of taking responsibility for thoughts, emotions and somatic reactions.
+When we begin to see evidence of the ego as illusion and feel an insatiable thirst for wholeness of our Being then essence work can start and grow towards mastery.
+It is only then that incomplete thoughtforms can be stopped through a process of taking responsibility for thoughts, emotions and somatic reactions.
 This is a monumental task and not everyone is up for the extent of work that the quest for mastery requires.